 I take profit at the same length as the pole.
 When I trade a bull flag, I hold it until I hit the target.

-Sometimes, I don’t get my goal because I also use a trailing stop to manage my trades.
+Sometimes, I don’t get my target because I also use a trailing stop to manage my trades.

 I hope you learned something today about a bull flag.